docker/docs/engine/examples/running_ssh_service.md

 variables to the user's shell via the normal Docker mechanisms, as `sshd` scrubs the environment before it starts the shell.

-If you're setting values in the `Dockerfile` using `ENV`, you'll need to push them to a shell initialization file like the `/etc/profile` example in the `Dockerfile` above.
+If you're setting values in the `Dockerfile` using `ENV`, you need to push them to a shell initialization file like the `/etc/profile` example in the `Dockerfile` above.